fkromer/design-pattern-references/README.md

-# design-pattern-reference
+# design-pattern-references

-References all kind of design patterns w.r.t. software development.
+References information to all kind of design patterns w.r.t. software development.